 In accordance with this change in accounting estimate, the Company recognized a one-time adjustment of \$7.3 million of revenues, net of expected returns reserve and gross-to-net charges, in the first quarter of 2017 relating to products that had been previously shipped.
-This increase in net product revenue resulted in a decrease in net loss of \$6.0 million or \$0.06 per share.
+This increase in net product revenue resulted in a decrease in net loss of \$6.0 million or \$0.06 per share for the six months ended June 30, 2017.

-Recent Accounting Pronouncements
+Recent Accounting Pronouncements Adopted